LicketySplit695/Notes/Computer_Related_Notes/Job_Related/Web/JavaScript/Core_JS/4_Objects_and_Arrays.md

 * Property name is case sensitive.

 * Almost all JavaScript values have properties.
-The exceptions are null and undefined.
+The exceptions are `null` and `undefined`.

   ```javascript
   null.length;